SWI-Prolog/plweb-www/FAQ/PceEmacs.md

 in which the caret appears after every keystroke.
 Global analysis of the file is done after a shot idle time or after typing *|C-l|* (control+L).

-@see	BindEditor.txt for selecting PceEmacs as default editor.
+@see	BindEditor.md for selecting PceEmacs as default editor.
-@see	../PceEmacs.txt for screenshot
+@see	../PceEmacs.md for screenshot
-@see	../gxref.txt for a graphical cross-referencer
+@see	../gxref.md for a graphical cross-referencer